Proven-Paradox/shaper-system/Deprecated.md

 #### Ward Recycling
 When a Ward you placed successfully reduces damage, you regain MP or HP equal to the Ward’s cost.
 In addition you may cast two Ward spells at a time.
 The Wards must be from the same spell and protect against the same element(s) but may affect different targets.
 You pay the cost for both.

+#### Shrug it Off
+You’re tough enough to resist any blow.
+Reduce the Multiplier on hostile Abilities that target you by 1, to a minimum of 0.
+You may only take this Talent if your Level is at least 10.
+This is an Exclusive Talent, and you may only have one Exclusive Talent.

+#### Death Dealer
+Sometimes the best solution is to just hit harder.
+Increase your damage multiplier on all successful damaging Abilities by 1.
+You may only take this Talent if your Level is at least 10.
+This is an Exclusive Talent, and you may only have one Exclusive Talent.